mehalick/Xaki/README.md

 [![AppVeyor](https://img.shields.io/appveyor/ci/mehalick/xaki/master.svg)](https://ci.appveyor.com/project/mehalick/xaki)
 [![AppVeyor](https://img.shields.io/appveyor/tests/mehalick/xaki/master.svg)](https://ci.appveyor.com/project/mehalick/xaki/build/tests)

-Xaki is a .NET library to add multi-language support to POCO classes.
-It includes a lightweight service to serialize multi-language properties for database storage and to localize them back to specified languages.
+Xaki is a .NET library for adding multi-language support to POCO classes.
+It includes a lightweight service for persisting and retrieving data to and from databases using any ORM.

-Xaki works well with all versions of Entity Framework and includes ASP.NET Core support to seemlessly access language codes provided by routes, querystrings, cookies, and HTTP headers.
+Xaki works well with all versions of Entity Framework and includes ASP.NET Core support for automatic localization to language codes provided by routes, querystrings, cookies, and HTTP headers.

 ## Introduction